Jbleezy/BO1-Reimagined/README.md

 ### Electric Traps (Der Riese)
 * Fixed a bug that caused the Trench Gun trap to turn on when opening the door to the teleporter room next to the Trench Gun room while still having the door for next tot the trap closed
-* Traps now display a hintstring when the power is on but the door is closed for them
+* Traps now display a hintstring when the power is on but the trap cannot be activated due to a door being closed

 ### Teleporters (Der Riese)
 * Teleporters now kill zombies on any round